 When I first got goats I already had miniature donkeys.
 So naturally i would give the goats small pieces of the donkey "cookies" purchased at the feed store.
 The goats loved them, but after I stopped raising the donkeys I started looking for treats that were a little less expensive.
 I found my answer at the dollar store.

 For $1 a bag or box you can get quite a variety of good treats for your goats.
 My goats have their favorites of course.
-Iced animal crackers, ginger snaps and honey grahams are the types I buy the most.
+Alphabet cookies, iced animal crackers, ginger snaps and honey grahams are the types I buy the most.
 I recently bought some regular graham crackers and they like those also.
-My grandson loves giving the goats treats and will also help himself to a treat out of their cookie jar.
+My grandchildren loves giving the goats treats and will also help themselves to a treat out of their cookie jar.

 I also give them crackers and peppermint sticks.
 I break them into small pieces.
 I buy those after Christmas when you get them at great prices.